-Ultimate Myeongdong Shopping Guide: 25 Fabulous Gift Ideas
+Ultimate Myeongdong Shopping Guide: 25 Fun Gifts

 We are in the final stages of finalising everything for the 2024 Roaming Around With Robin & Allison (RAWRA) trip to Asia.
 One of the last things on our ‘To Do’ list is to compile suggestions for our travellers’ free time in each city.
 Shopping always features, but this year I thought I would go all out and create the ultimate Myeongdong shopping guide to help our ladies spoil those left at home.
 I’m so extra!
 I know our travellers love to bring home souvenirs from their travels as gifts for family and friends.
 While I’m sure a stock-standard postcard, shot glass or fridge magnet would still be appreciated, I wanted to inspire better gifting.
 To that end, I’m confident I’ve found the 25 best souvenirs in Seoul.